Design-Dude/ddLocale/README.md

 			},
 			{
 				code: "nl-NL",
-				title: "Nederlands"
+				title: "Nederlands",
+				direction: "ltr" // optional ltr or rtl
 			}
 		],
-		nocache: false _// if true language files will be loaded using timestamps_ });
+		nocache: false // if true language files will be loaded using timestamps });
 ```